The Cornwall We Want

 Valuing our Environment

-by KARMA DECHI, almost 4 years ago
+by KARMA DECHI, over 4 years ago

 We are privileged to live in a beautiful county BUT in a country which is very London-centric.
 The COVID19 pandemic has proved our economic vulnerability on hospitality which has proven to be a threat to so many businesses, individuals, families and communities.
 We now face real pressures on all public services as the lockdown is relaxed: transport, policing, and in particular health provision as we face a possible increase in infections in the far south-west.